PantalaLabs/ParallelComm/README.md

 # ParallelComm Library

-Useful library to send/receive data through digital pins between boards or between processors on the same board
+Library to send/receive data through digital pins between boards or between processors on the same board

 ## Motivation